Oldache/AWSEDIT/README.md

 ------------------
 At first, Awsedit is intented for people who want to recover data from tapes or cartridges that come from Mainframes.
-The data on tape media could be in either EBCDIC or ASCII.
-But while extracting data, some operations on fields of data files are allowed only when in EBCDIC.
+The data on tape media could be either in EBCDIC or ASCII.
+But, while extracting data some operations on fields of data files are allowed only when in EBCDIC.
 (For explanation, refer to awsedit.pdf in doc directory)

 Creating AWS virtual tape files